rgederin/data-formats/README.md

 ![yaml](https://github.com/rgederin/data-formats/blob/master/img/yaml.png)

+# IDL

+An interface description language or interface definition language (IDL), is a specification language used to describe a software component's application programming interface (API).
+IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language.
+For example, between those written in C++ and those written in Java.

+IDLs are commonly used in remote procedure call software.
+In these cases the machines at either end of the link may be using different operating systems and computer languages.
+IDLs offer a bridge between the two different systems.

 # Protobuf

 Protocol buffers are a flexible, efficient, automated mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
 You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.
 You can even update your data structure without breaking deployed programs that are compiled against the "old" format.